Seven Sisters creates a powerful and safe space for women's voices to be heard,

 wisdom to be shared and a place to heal, celebrate and inspire each other.

 Over the last decade, our drug & alcohol free wellbeing based event has run annually in regional Victoria

-provides opportunities for women to connect, contribute, support other women's businesses and to gather tools, resources and information to help inspire and expand their possibilities across
+provides opportunities for women to connect, contribute, support other women and to gather tools, resources and information to help inspire, connect them with their own truth and expand their possibilities across

 all areas of life.

 What we do..

 In 2011 at 23 years old, I attended my first women’s circle; this experience changed the way I related to myself and other women.
 It installed a deep pride in being a woman; in appreciating the mysteries of my body and tuning into my inner knowing.
 It was a powerful space to experience us as women supporting and celebrating one another rather than judging and competing with one another.